Hardwick House, Suffolk: History

+In 1907 the house was rented by Harold Soames (1855-1918), father of Olave Baden-Powell (then 18).

+The house was ultimately dismantled following the death of the owner in 1921, the estate having been passed to the Crown and sold under the Intestates Estates Act 1884 (47 & 48 Vict. c.
+71).

 The grounds and site of the formal gardens and statuary today constitute Hardwick Heath (55 acre of the former Cullum estate turned into public parkland), Bury St Edmunds District Scouts Hardwick Heath Campsite, the West Suffolk Hospital, the grounds of Hardwick Manor and housing developments.
 The site of Hardwick House itself is a wood bordering some original cedar and yew trees.

 Many of the Drury family, as well as the Cullums, are buried at All Saints' Church in Hawstead, which has many remarkable memorials.